mnowotnik/fzshell/README.md

 ## Usage

 The hardest part of using fzshell is writing a correct configuration.
-In that the case, all you need to do is press `Ctrl-n` when a cursor is just after a matching pattern.
+If that is the case, all you need to do is press `Ctrl-n` when a cursor is just after a matching pattern.

 Let's consider the example above.
 Assume the command line looks like this: